jpmc3630/scrape-space/README.md

 ## About
 This app scrapes the news section of Space.com and provides some features listed below.
-I made this scraper to learn React JS.
-This is my first Express/React app.

 ## Features
 * Scrapes the news from Space.com.